TheOsceola - Dip and lift: FSU community lifts up Billy Sexton and family

 "When I think about that analogy in football and I think about some of the difficult times that I have gone through personally, and I’m sure all of us have had some difficult times.
 I had to learn how to dip and lift.
 He’s in a challenge right now where I’m going to tell him the same words."

 The FSU community -- including head coach Mike Norvell -- showed their embrace of Sexton, seeking to lift him up emotionally as well as financially with the dinner event on Sunday night at Glory Days as well as a Monday golf outing (with Sexton putting on the green) at the Seminole Legacy Course.
-Sexton is able to move with the help of a walker, and he often reacted to stories from Smith, William Floyd and others during the dinner attended by more than 200 people.
+Sexton is able to move with the help of a walker, and often reacted to stories from Smith, William Floyd and others during the dinner attended by more than 200 people, including 50 former players, coaches and staff, 25 of whom were FSU Hall of Fame inductees.

 "There’s a couple things when you talk about coach Sexton, you remember what he taught you that you take for life," Floyd said.
 "One of them was 'two hands in the thicket.'
 What that meant is you hold on to that ball with two hands.
 Don’t you go in there and fumble.
 It’s going to cost you reps.